Rust enum-match code generation

 Deep dive into the generated code

-Now that we understand the basic flow of the generated code, let's analyze the generated assembly code.
-The following graph shows the branching structure of the generated assembly.
-The top box and middle-right boxes check the discriminator and then invoke the appropriate variant handling code (the three leaf boxes).
+Now that we understand the generated code's basic flow let's analyze the assembly code.
+The following graph shows the generated assembly's branching structure.
+The top and middle-right boxes check the discriminant and invoke the appropriate variant handling code (the three leaf boxes).

 Branching structure of the generated assembly

 Let's now look at each line of the generated assembly.
-We have annotated the assembly code to aid in the understanding of the code.
-The generated code looks at the discriminator and then accesses the fields corresponding to selected variants.
+We have annotated the assembly code to help us understand it.
+The generated code looks at the discriminant and then accesses the fields corresponding to selected variants.
 The code then doubles the individual fields associated with the variant.
-The enum with doubled values is returned from the function.
-The function also copies the discriminator field to the enum that is being returned.
+The function returns the enum with doubled values.
+The function also copies the discriminant field to the enum being returned.

 ; The caller passes the following parameters: